Ein Rogel: Description and accounts

 A water plant was established near Bir Ayoub, which involved large expenses and a lot of labor.
 A canal was hewn in the rock, 2 meters high and 0.5 to 1 meter wide.
 The conduit is more than 600 meters long and passes under the western side of the stream channel at a depth of 23 to 30 meters below the surface.
 The place can be reached by a staircase that is interrupted in some places.
 It appears that the purpose of this conduit was to store the water flowing between the layers of limestone.

-It is located just south of the junction of the three valleys - Wadi er-Rababi, Central and Kidron.
+It is located just south of the junction of the three valleys - Wadi er-Rababi (Hinnom), Central and Kidron.
 Today there is a modern pumping station there, drawing water from a 38 m deep well, whose stone lining may be partially of Roman date.
-Today the Bir Ayoub Mosque of Silwan stands above the Bir Ayoub well.